DarkBlueCTT/Dark-Blue/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version info**
- - OS: Windows
+ - OS (Windows or Linux):
  - Dark Blue Version:
+ - Component (configuration tool, generator, scoring engine):

 **Additional context**
 Add any other context about the problem here.